smartcontractkit/seth/README.md

 - `Priority_Slow`: 5% increase
 - everything else: no increase

-You can cap max gas price by settings:
+You can cap max gas price by settings (in wei):
 ```toml
 [gas_bumps]
 max_gas_price = 1000000000000